Sivamani1611/ML-Models/PCA/README.md

 - **Pandas**: For handling the data.
 - **Matplotlib**: For plotting the results.
 - **Scikit-learn**: For data preprocessing, PCA implementation, and dataset loading.

+## Output

+- **Cumulative Explained Variance Plot**: Displays how much variance is explained by each additional principal component.
+- **2D PCA Projection Plot**: Shows a 2D scatter plot of the dataset after projection onto the first two principal components.
+- **3D PCA Projection Plot**: Shows a 3D scatter plot of the dataset after projection onto the first three principal components.